christopher18/Celsearch/README.md

 # How to run

-- Once you have all the requirements, simply got to the web/celsearch folder and use `npm run start`
+- Once you have all the requirements, simply go to the web/celsearch folder and use `npm run start`
   - This will start the server
 - You can then go ahead and change the IP address used in the Android app in this [line](https://github.com/christopher18/Celsearch/blob/master/android/Celsearch/app/src/main/java/com/example/chris/celsearch/CelsearchReceiver.java#L81)
 - Also make sure you have mongo running